github/codeql/change-notes/1.20/analysis-javascript.md

   - server-side code, for example [hapi](https://hapijs.com/)
 * File classification has been improved to recognize additional generated files, for example files from [HTML Tidy](html-tidy.org).

-* The taint tracking library now recognizes flow through persistent storage, this may give more results for the security queries.
+* The taint tracking library now recognizes flow through persistent storage and callbacks in certain cases.
+This may give more results for the security queries.

 ## New queries